jakobwoodard/BudgetTracker/README.md

 - **Report Generation**: Creating and managing reports for users to track their progress gives the project a more real-world business application feel.
 - **Persistence**: Data persistence through file handling adds a layer of complexity in managing saving and loading.

-This project is a significant step forward from the task management app and will show deeper programming skills in terms of handling different data types, financial calculations, and user-interaction design.
+This project will show deeper programming skills in terms of handling different data types, financial calculations, and user-interaction design.
 It also introduces real-world concepts like budgeting and reporting that are applicable to many software development roles.